How Certificates Use Digital Signatures

 This almost works.
 There's a flaw, though, called the "man-in-the- middle" attack.
 It works like this: an eavesdropper situates himself in between the sender and the recipient.
 When the would-be recipient transmits his own public key, the eavesdropper intercepts it and replaces it with his own public key.
 The sender, none the wiser, uses this fake public key to encrypt his data.
 The eavesdropper decrypts it using his own private key, re-encrypts using the recipients public key, and sends it on its way.
 Neither the sender nor the receiver can detect this, and the whole point of using encryption has been defeated - any sufficiently motivated attacker can listen in on any seemingly secure conversation.

 The best known solution to this problem is what's referred to as a "public key infrastructure" (PKI).
 At the heart of a PKI is a set of trusted authorities who can vouch for the validity of a public key.
-In this way, if you get a public key from Bob, you just need to check with the trusted authority whether or not this is really Bob's private key.
+In this way, if you get a public key from Bob, you just need to check with the trusted authority whether or not this is really Bob's public key.
 If it's been replaced by a man in the middle, the authority will detect this and warn you.